Timeline of the Mahsa Amini protests: 21 February

 A CNN report identified dozens of alleged clandestine jails ("black sites") in which some detainees testified to being systematically tortured.

 26 February

 The Iranian rial reached a new low, with a market exchange rate of 600,000 rials to one US dollar.

 5 March

 Iran arrested journalist Ali Purtabatabaei, a prominent critic of Iran's response to the alleged mass poisonings of schoolgirls.

 6 March

-The Ayatollah Khamenei publicly addressed for the first time the alleged mass poisonings that started in 30 November 2022 and which had recently grown in frequency.
+The Ayatollah Khamenei publicly addressed for the first time the alleged mass poisonings that started on 30 November 2022 and which had recently grown in frequency.
 He acknowledged that hundreds had been admitted to hospital; another official disclosed a cumulative count of 1,104 schoolgirls admitted just in Khuzestan province.
 Subsequent reports from Iranian government officials were conflicting and opaque, including reports of arrests of unspecified suspects.
 As of 13 March, the Iranian government has not released data that would allow outside observers to assess the situation.